e22m4u/js-trie-router/README.md

 #### postHandler

-Return value of a route handler will be passed as a second argument of `postHandler` hook.
-If return value is not `undefined` and `null` that value will be sent as server response.
-The hook may be useful to modify response data before send.
+Return value of a route handler is passed to the second parameter of `postHandler` hook.
+It may be useful to modify the value before being sent.

 ```js
 router.defineRoute({